James A. Merklinger

 Association of Corporate Counsel

 James A. Merklinger is Vice President and Chief Legal Officer for the Association of Corporate Counsel (ACC) in Washington, D.C.
-ACC is the world's largest bar association dedicated exclusively to serving the interests of in-house counsel.
-With an international membership of more than 35,000 in-house counsel at more than 10,000 organizations in over 85 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 45 percent of the Global 1000.
+ACC is the world's largest legal association dedicated exclusively to serving the interests of in-house counsel.
+With an international membership of 40,000 in-house counsel at more than 10,000 organizations in 90 countries, ACC serves as the "voice of the in-house bar" for corporate lawyers at 98 percent of the Fortune 100 and 51 percent of the Global 1000.

 Earlier, Merklinger served as ACC Deputy General Counsel and Vice President - Legal Resources, overseeing the development of ACC’s array of resources to help in-house counsel do their jobs.
 In this position, he worked with 18 volunteer leadership committees, organized by practice areas, which contribute to the strategic development of the association's resources and education programs.
 Merklinger spearheads ACC's regular benchmarking studies to provide members and the legal industry at large with key trends related to the in-house counsel practice and outside counsel management.